amnsbr/cubnm/README.rst

 detected or if requested by the user.

-Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models (see :doc:`how-to <contribution>`).
+Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to add new models, and a guide is included on how to contribute new models.

 The simulated activity of model neurons is fed into the Balloon-Windkessel model to calculate simulated BOLD signal.
 Functional connectivity (FC) and  functional connectivity dynamics (FCD) from the simulated BOLD signal are calculated efficiently on GPUs/CPUs and compared to FC and FCD matrices derived from empirical BOLD signals to assess similarity (goodness-of-fit) of the simulated to empirical BOLD signal.
 The toolbox supports parameter optimization algorithms including grid search and evolutionary optimizers (via ``pymoo``), such as the covariance matrix adaptation-evolution strategy (CMA-ES).
 Parallelization within the grid or the iterations of